cryptocam1982/Exercise-Medical-History-Intake-Form/README.md

 # Medical History Intake Form

-This project is a **Medical History Intake Form** built entirely in HTML and with one script in JavaScript.
+This project is a **Medical History Intake Form** built with HTML for structure, a small JavaScript snippet for interactivity, and styling defined in the accompanying `styles.css` file.
+You can replace this stylesheet or integrate frameworks like Bootstrap or Tailwind CSS for a different look.
 It was created as a personal exercise after learning about HTML forms on Freecodecamp.

 ## ✨ **About**